 - While chicken is cooking place all ingredients for glaze into a small sauce pan.

-- Bring to a simmer, stirring.
-Allow to thicken slightly.
+- Bring to a low simmer stirring for 3-4 minutes or until sauce thickens slightly.
 Remove from heat.

 - When timer goes off (at 1 hour 15 minutes) baste chicken with glaze using a brush.